semantic-developer/SemanticDeveloper/README.md

   - Returns to `idle` only when the server signals `task_complete` (or `turn_aborted`).

 - Stop vs. Restart:
-  - Stop sends a proto `interrupt` to abort the current turn (like pressing Esc in the CLI) without killing the session; it falls back to terminating the process if needed.
+  - Stop sends an `interrupt` to the app server to abort the current turn (like pressing Esc in the CLI) without killing the session; it falls back to terminating the process if needed.
   - Restart ends the current process and starts a fresh session in the same workspace.

 - Clear Log clears both the on‑screen log and the underlying editor document; it does not affect the session.